numericalEFT/MCIntegration.jl/README.md

   - **Concurrent Integration:** Each thread independently calls `integrate` to perform separate integrations.
   - **Block-wise Parallelization:** Only the main thread invokes `integrate`, while the computation blocks within are parallelized across multiple threads.
 To apply this, use `integrate` with the argument `parallel = :thread`.

-  The following examples demonstrate the difference between two approaches,
+  The following examples demonstrate the difference between the two approaches,
   ```julia
   # Concurrent Integration
   Threads.@threads for i = 1:3